mengfanxu1997/mengfanxu1997.github.io/_pages/about.md

 I will be joining the [Department of Mechanical and Industrial Engineering](https://www.umass.edu/engineering/about/directory?s=&field_person__profile_type_ref_target_id%5B411%5D=411&field_person__related_programs_target_id%5B91%5D=91&field_person__related_programs_target_id%5B156%5D=156&page=0) at [UMass Amherst](https://www.umass.edu/) as a tenure-track assistant professor in September 2024!

 <span style='color: red;'>For prospective students:</span> I am actively seeking PhD students and Research Assistants.
 If you are interested in working with me, please feel free to send me an email [mengfanxu@umass.edu](mailto:mengfanxu@umass.edu) :blush: I appreciate your interest and for reaching out, and I will try to respond to the messages within a week.
-In the meantime, it would be great if you could glance at the research area I am working on :) Thank you so much for your time and patience!
+In the meantime, it would be great if you could glance at the research area I am working on before reaching out :) Thank you so much for your time and patience!

 My research goal is to formulate online sequential decision-making problems and subsequently develop algorithms that are provably optimal for addressing them, with a particular emphasis on Multi-armed Bandits.
 What I am aiming for is to capture the intricate dynamics within the underlying structures with new methodologies, driven by real world problems faced by decision makers and with applications accross a wide range of domains.
 In general, my research interests are as follows:
   - Multi-armed Bandit